-Adverse selection describes circumstances in which either buyers or sellers have information that the other group does not have.
+Adverse selection is an important concept in the fields of economics as well as insurance and risk management.
+Sometimes known as “anti-selection,” Adverse selection describes circumstances in which either buyers or sellers use information that the other group does not have, specifically about risk factors related to a particular business undertaking/transaction.
 In these cases, when these two groups are informed to different degrees, this is known as asymmetric information.
+(The opposite of this situation is symmetric information, where both buyers and sellers have the same amount of knowledge.)

 Naturally, the result is that one party has a consistent advantage over the other, which leads to inefficiency in the price of goods/services within the market.
 It leads to ill-informed, poor decisions on the part of either buyers or sellers.